FishyG/EsPMI/README.md

    npm run build
    ```

-4. (Optionnal) If you want to make developpement, you can use the developpement server
+4. (Optional) If you are going to do some development, you can use the development server (works really well)

    ```bash
    npm run serve